 - Make them Mushy – If you want to ensure that your chicks are completely safe, take a fork and mash them up a bit!

-- Frozen Pieces – Especially if it’s summer time, this little trick will help to keep your babies cool and will give them a tasty treat to enjoy.
+- Frozen Pieces – Especially in the summertime, this little trick will help keep your babies cool and give them a tasty treat to enjoy.

-I liked listening to Pampered Chicken Mama talk about how she gives her baby chicks bananas!
-She gives some awesome tips and tricks on how to safely feed them bananas.
+I liked listening to Pampered Chicken Mama talk about giving her baby chicks bananas!
+She gives some awesome tips and tricks on safely feeding them bananas.